Judging a book by its cover: brilliant book jackets from 2024

 by Lucinda Riley

-A stunning night sky shimmers across the front, back and spine of the finale to Lucinda Riley's epic Seven Sisters series.
+A stunning night sky shimmers across the finale to Lucinda Riley's epic Seven Sisters series, now out in paperback.

 Paris, 1928.
 A boy is found, moments from death, and taken in by a kindly family who gives him a life he could never have dreamed of, but he refuses to tell anyone who he truly is.
 As he grows into a young man, an evil is rising across Europe and he knows he must soon flee again.
 The final novel in the Seven Sisters seriesAtlas: The Story of Pa Salt, reveals how the sisters came to be adopted by their beloved, mysterious father, drawing the epic series to a stunning, unforgettable conclusion.
 Finally, readers will know the answer to the ultimate question: who is Pa Salt?